Instance vs. Semantic Segmentation: What Are the Key Differences?

 Semantic Segmentation for Deep Learning

 Image processing techniques have come a long way.
-Before the era of deep learning, image processing relied on gray level segmentation, which wasn’t robust enough to represent complex classes (e.g., “pedestrians”).
+Before the era of deep learning, image processing relied on gray level segmentation.
+This type wasn’t robust enough to represent complex classes (e.g., “pedestrians”).
 The application of conditional random fields (CRFs), a class of statistical modeling methods, allowed for structured prediction, paving the way for other methods.

-Deep learning leads to the use of fully convolutional networks (FCNs), U-Nets, the Tiramisu Model—and other sophisticated solutions that have produced results with unprecedented resolution.
+Deep learning leads to the use of fully convolutional networks (FCNs), U-Nets, the Tiramisu Model.
+There can be and other sophisticated solutions that have produced results with unprecedented resolution in real time.

 Methods for semantic segmentation are constantly improving.
-But how is the technique useful beyond the lab?
+But how is the technique useful for target object beyond the lab?

 Semantic Segmentation in Action: Real-World Applications